 The most helpful tool is one that integrates with your other tools — like Slack or Salesforce — so communication, collaboration, asset storage, and sharing are fully visible to the entire project group.
 This will ensure that everyone has access to the resources they need.

 Hitting deadlines is one of the biggest problems faced by project managers.
 And sharing information across teams isn’t far behind.
 If you think about projects you’ve worked on, waiting on someone else to complete their tasks or share critical information is one of the biggest bottlenecks.
 The overall project deadline doesn’t change just because one person missed their task due date.
 When a project comes to a screeching halt, people are quick to point fingers, become frustrated, and begin to push through less-than-stellar work to make up for lost time.

 Avoid this pitfall by plotting out team bandwidth and adding cushion to tasks

 The truth is, there will always be speed bumps, so make sure you build padding into tasks so you can accommodate them.
-When creating your project work plan, map out how the tasks are dependant on one another so team members know who they need to collaborate with and when.
+When creating your project work plan, map out how the tasks are dependent on one another so that team members know who they need to collaborate with and when.